A topic from the subject of Crystallization in Chemistry.

 5. Allow the mixture to cool slowly to room temperature.

-6. Place the mixture in a crystallization dish and cover with Parafilm.
+6. Transfer the mixture to a crystallization dish and seal with Parafilm.

-7. Allow the crystals to grow for several days.
+7. Allow crystals to grow for several days.

 Significance